Buying real estate in Cambodia?

 Everything you need to know before buying real estate is included in our Cambodia Property Pack

-We constantly update this blog post to reflect the latest legal requirements and market conditions in Cambodia, so you always have accurate information when planning your purchase.
+We constantly update this blog post to reflect the latest legal and regulatory developments in Cambodia, so you're reading information that reflects the situation as of early 2026.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Cambodia.